iRedlon/jparty/documentation/known-issues.md

 # Known Issues
-### _Bugs that we're aware of but haven't fixed yet (hopefully with repro steps)_
+### _Bugs that we're aware of but haven't fixed yet_

-- The timer may start before the clue is finished being read
-- The timer may expire several seconds before a responding player is actually prompted to respond
-- The game may freeze after reversing a decision
 - The decision assistant may accept an answer that is clearly indicated in the category name i.e. "William" alone being correct for the category "Famous Williams"
 - "getWeightedRandomKey" error when using custom game settings
-- Double tap for selecting clues doesn't always work, should really be single tap
+- Double tap for selecting clues doesn't always work, should probably be single tap instead